alk0x1/alk0x1.github.io/_posts/2023-12-06-traits-simplified.markdown

 ---

-I rarely write about some specific feature of an language.
-I always prefer study about general concepts but the way that traits apply polymorphism is really cool because is a really well mix of OOP and FP programming concepts that build something really different and powerful.
+I rarely write about some specific feature of an language I prefer study about general concepts but the way that traits apply polymorphism is really cool because is a really well mix of OOP and FP programming concepts that build something different and powerful.

 1. What are traits
 2. Why traits are unique and powerful feature